 It’s estimated that nearly 60 percent of all credit card holders – or about 110 million Americans – currently have some sort of a balance on their credit card.
 And we’re willing to bet that if you ask, a good portion of these credit card holders will tell you that carrying debt over month-to-month isn’t a bad thing.
-In fact, we’re willing to bet that many will tell you that carrying a balance actually helps your credit score.
+In fact, we’re willing to bet that many will tell you that you can improve your credit score by carrying a balance.

 This is one of the most common credit score misconceptions – and while carrying over a balance won’t necessarily hurt your credit score depending on the amount, it certainly will not help it.
 What’s more is that carrying over a balance is likely to cost you much more money long-term when you consider interest rates.
 The average credit card interest rate today is more than 19 percent.
 Let’s take a closer look at this myth:

 Why Carrying a Balance Won’t Help Your Credit Score